 I piped the royal icing around the windows and added more pieces of the sour candy to outline the window and make window boxes.

-The side pieces were just piped with snow and zig zag shutters.
+The side pieces were just piped with snow and zig-zag shutters.
 The porch roof was attached and just frosted white for now.
-These pieces were left to set for about a half hour.front and sides of house
+These pieces were left to set for about half an hour.

 The next step is what I always consider the hardest – assembling the house.
 It just always falls over.
 This time it worked fairly well.